-Fair market value of stock received Cash received \$16,000 10,000 5,000 \$31,000 Minus: Adjusted basis of property transferred Realized gain Recognized gain \$11,000
+Fair market value of stock received Cash received \$16,000 10,000

+Liability assumed by corporation 5,000

+Total received \$31,000

+Minus: Adjusted basis of property

+transferred 20,000

+Realized gain \$11,000

+Recognized gain \$10,000

 The liability assumed is not treated as money or other property.
 The recognized gain is limited to \$10,000, the amount of cash received.
 Loss on exchange.
 If you have a loss from an exchange and own, directly or indirectly, more than 50% of the corporation's stock, you cannot deduct the loss.
-For more information, see Sales and Exchanges Between Related Persons and its discussion, Nondeductible Loss, in chapter 2 of Publication 544.
+For more information, see Non-deductible Loss under Sales and Exchanges Between Related Persons in chapter 2 of Publication 544.

 Basis of stock or other property received.
 The basis of the stock you receive is generally the adjusted basis of the property you transfer.
 Increase this amount by any amount treated as a dividend, plus any gain recognized on the exchange.
 Decrease this amount by any cash you received, the fair market value of any other property you received, and any loss recognized on the exchange.
-Also decrease this amount by the amount of any liability the corporation assumed from you, unless payment of the liability gives rise to a deduction when paid.
+Also decrease this amount by the amount of any liability the corporation or another party to the exchange assumed from you, unless payment of the liability gives rise to a deduction when paid.

-Further decreases may be required for the assumption of liabilities after October 18, 1999, if the basis of the stock would otherwise be higher than its FMV on the date of the exchange.
+Further decreases may be required when the corporation or another party to the exchange assumes from you a liability that gives rise to a deduction when paid after October 18, 1999, if the basis of the stock would otherwise be higher than its fair market value on the date of the exchange.
 This rule does not apply if the entity assuming the liability acquired either substantially all of the assets or the trade or business with which the liability is associated.